akeneo/pim-docs/reference/api/rest.rst

 ====== ===========
 Verb   Description
 ====== ===========
-GET	   Used for retrieving a resource or a collection of resources.
+GET	   Used for fetching a resource or a collection of resources.
-POST   Used for creating a resource.
+POST   Used for adding a resource.
 PATCH  Used for partially updating a resource.
-PUT	   Used for replacing a resource.
+If it does not exist it is created.
 DELETE Used for deleting a resource.
 ====== ===========